 One of the unique benefits of having a Youth Advisory Council in your community is that local youth get to learn firsthand how philanthropy works by being responsible for reviewing grant applications and determining which applications get funded.
 That also means that the community benefits by having access to local funds to support projects that directly benefit area youth ages 18 and under.

-The group also completed a new needs assessment for 2015.
+NCMCF's YAC completed a new needs assessment in 2015, and will be updating this assessment with a new survey in 2018.
 This youth needs assessment is conducted by surveying students at schools in Crawford, Ogemaw and Oscoda Counties regarding common issues affecting youth in our communities.
 The issues listed on the 2015 Needs Assessment were the top ten issues noted by 315 students surveyed from NCMCF's three-county service area.
 This assessment is completed once every three years, and is used to assist the NCMCF Youth Advisory Councils (YAC) in determining grant awards from the Crawford, Ogemaw and Oscoda County Kellogg Youth Funds at NCMCF.

 Not only has NCMCF's YAC been busy awarding grants, but they have managed to find time for community service, too.
 Crawford County YAC helped one of its own grantees with a book drive at MSU Extension; Ogemaw County YAC is working on a community activities mural and campaigning for volunteers for the Kids Against Hunger food drive; and the Oscoda County YAC worked on sending care packages to U.S. troops.